thomas-b-jackson/terraform-provider-alexaskills/README.md

 `ask util generate-lwa-tokens --no-browser`

+The ask utility will output a json-encoded string to stdout containing `access_token` and `refresh_token` fields.

-Save the token to an environment variable as:
+Save the `access_token` to an environment variable as:

 `export SMAPI_TOKEN=<token>`